 An impactor (SCI) with a 2 kg pure copper lump (Liner) will be used to excavate a crater on the surface, and there will be a sub-satellite that will be released to observe the impact.

-The main imaging instrument is the ONC (Optical Navigation Camera) which has telephoto and wide-angle modes, and which is being used right now to provide optical images of Ryugu, which are being used to navigate Hayabusa2 safely to the asteroid.
+The main imaging instrument is the ONC (Optical Navigation Camera) which has telephoto and wide-angle modes, and which was used to provide optical images of Ryugu, which are being used to navigate Hayabusa2 safely to the asteroid.
 Once at Ryugu, this instrument will image the surface.

-Other instruments that will be used are the TIR (Thermal Infrared Camera) which will measure the asteroid’s surface temperature, the NIRS3 (Near Infrared Spectrometer) which will check the distribution of minerals on the surface using the 3 micron band, and the laser altimeter (LIDAR) which measures the distance between the spacecraft and the asteroid.
+Other instruments that will be used are the TIR (Thermal Infrared Camera) which measure the asteroid’s surface temperature, the NIRS3 (Near Infrared Spectrometer) which is checking the distribution of minerals on the surface using the 3 micron band, and the laser altimeter (LIDAR) which measures the distance between the spacecraft and the asteroid.

 International contributions include a small robotic lander (10 kilograms or 20 pounds) called MASCOT that is a joint venture of DLR (Germany) and CNES (France), while NASA is providing communications through the Deep Space Network.